 Or you already have this one million dollar content idea..

 If you really want to penetrate the African market digitally, you need to know the kind of content that will work for your audience in the African market.
 And then align your content strategy accordingly.

 Now, I want to get a bit personal.

-In Africa, unless you’re already a very successful creative, successful content strategy is not centered around the author as compared to the audience.
+In Africa, unless you’re already a very successful creative, successful content strategy is not centered around you the creator, as compared to your audience.

-So, that idea about creating the kind of content you’re passionate about alone does not exactly work here.
+So, that idea about creating the kind of content you’re passionate about alone does not really fit in here.

 Or put differently, doing this might not get you the success your content deserves in good time.